 I believe every client is different and there is a place for every style of coaching.
 I just also believe the default style of most coaches is often poor value for clients who want more direct, straight-talking and provocative coaching.

-I created Kick-Ass Clinic so people who wanted the coaching equivalent of the medium to hard massage could get what they both want and need from the very first session.
+I developed my style so people who wanted the coaching equivalent of the medium to hard massage could get what they both want and need from the very first session.

-If you want it slower, lighter and gentler, then we can work that way or you can work with coaches who specialise in that style.
-If you want to employ a kick-ass approach like the one described above, then get in touch.
+If you want it slower, lighter and gentler, then we can of course work that way or you can work with other coaches who specialise in that style.